Essential Oils 101

 What is an essential oil?

 Essential Oils are made from plants for physical and emotional benefits.
 They are distilled from leaves, flowers, tree bark, seeds, or rind of fruit in concentrated amounts.
-Typically one drop of a dōTERRA® essential oil has a powerful effect making them affordable at just pennies per use!
-View a short video clip introducing essential oils HERE.
+Typically, one drop of a dōTERRA® essential oil has a powerful effect making them affordable at just pennies per use!
+Click HERE for more information and to order oils today.

 How do I use essential oils?